Gianman15/HowGreenIsYourCity/README.md

 ## How can I edit this code?

-There are several ways of editing your native mobile application.
+best to work in typescript and deploy the framework locally for testing

 ### **Use your preferred code editor**

-If you want to work locally using your own code editor, you can clone this repo and push changes.
-Pushed changes will also be reflected in Rork.
+mostly done in vscode

 ## What technologies are used for this project?